4 Healthy Snacks That May Be Bad For Your Teeth

 When it comes to protecting your teeth, twice-daily brushing and flossing is the best insurance policy, along with consistent dental exams.
 But you may also want to moderate certain foods that may be harmful to your teeth.

 - Citrus Fruits: Although fruits such as oranges, kiwis, lemons, and grapefruit are great sources of vitamin C, they are also high in enamel-damaging acid.
-Enjoy citrus fruits in moderation and drink plenty of water afterward to minimize their impact on your teeth.
+Enjoy citrus fruits whole (not juiced) in moderation and drink plenty of water afterward to minimize their impact on your teeth.

 - Flavored Sparkling Water Drinks: In the same way citrus fruits are a concern, more and more sparkling water beverages are on the market as a soda alternative.
 While great for lowering calorie intake, these beverages often contain citric acid.
 Do not fret and give up your healthy change if you have kicked the soda habit with these, simply start moving toward plain sparkling or flat water in time.